 “Domine deus meus in te speravimus“,

 says Snabelrúsh, who also is a known Neidhart character and who—like Gumprecht—appears only in a very small number of songs, two of which again can also be found in the Eghenvelder Liedersammlung (w6 and w12) from Vienna.
 Moreover, one of them (w6) features the dörper Engelmar, a village dance, the land of Austria and the statement that after a fight many of the dörpers lost half their legs.
 The other one is a farce-story and repeatedly mentions Engelmar, Zeiselmauer and Vienna.
-A third song featuring Snabelrúsh (alternative spellings are “Snabelraus” and “Gnapelraus”) which survives in the Tyrolian Sterzinger Miszellaneen-Handschrift (s11) describes a dörper-fight and mentions the Marchfeld near Vienna.
+Another two songs featuring Snabelrúsh (alternative spellings are “Snabelraus”, “Snabelraws” and “Gnapelraus”) which survive in the Tyrolian Sterzinger Miszellaneen-Handschrift (s5 & s11) describe a dörper-fight, mentioning the Marchfeld and Zeiselmauer, both near Vienna.
 A “Schnabelrawss” also has a fairly substantial speaking role in the Greater Neidhart Play.
 This occurrence of the name bears further implications as will be shown below.
 His exclamation, taken from psalm 7,2, is slightly altered from “speravi” to the abbreviated plural “speravimus” (“Lord, my god, in you we trusted”) possibly to include the other dörpers and likely hinting at the multiple loss of limbs.

 “Domine deus eripe me de manu inimici“,

 begs Slumphilt, who—as Wachinger points out—does not appear anywhere in Neidhart’s œuvre and is altogether atypical, for Neidhart never uses derisive nicknames for female dörpers (see Wachinger, “Neidhart im Bild”, p.
 147).
 The Neidhart farces, however, might have gone further by that time to include also this feature, which otherwise is not alien to 15th century brutish poetry such as the “Ring” by Heinrich Wittenwiler.
 Her name could be roughly translated as “Awry-Hild”.
 Her request, taken from psalm 40,15-16 and turned from the plural into the singular (“Lord god, save me from my enemy”) could be directed at Engelmar—the most notorious and ubiquitous of the dörpers—who is standing right beside her and to whom she appears to be pointing with her left hand.
 He in turn says: